MicrosoftDocs/SupportArticles-docs/support/azure/kubernetes-fleet/crp-clusterresourceplacementworksynchronized-false.md

 ---
-title: Troubleshoot ClusterResourcePlacementWorkSynchronized failure when using ClusterResourcePlacement in Azure Kubernetes Fleet Manager APIs
+title: ClusterResourcePlacementWorkSynchronized failure when using ClusterResourcePlacement in Azure Kubernetes Fleet Manager
-description: Helps you resolve ClusterResourcePlacementWorkSynchronized failure when propagating resources by using the ClusterResourcePlacement object in Azure Kubernetes Fleet Manager APIs. ms.date: 07/22/2024 ms.reviewer: chiragpa, shasb, ericlucier, arfallas, sachidesai, v-weizhu ms.service: kubernetes-fleet ms.custom: sap:Other issue or questions related to Fleet manager
+description: Helps you resolve the ClusterResourcePlacementWorkSynchronized failure when propagating resources using the ClusterResourcePlacement object in Fleet. ms.date: 08/05/2024 ms.reviewer: chiragpa, shasb, ericlucier, arfallas, sachidesai, v-weizhu ms.service: kubernetes-fleet ms.custom: sap:Other issue or questions related to Fleet manager